 The Lower Columbia Recovery Unit Team identified two core areas (Lewis and Klickitat rivers) within the recovery unit.
 The Klickitat Core Area includes all tributaries downstream to the confluence with the Columbia River.
 Recent evidence indicates both resident and adfluvial bull trout are present in the Subbasin.
 Numerous confirmed and anecdotal reports of bull trout exist in the mainstem Klickitat River from the mouth up to the area below Castile Falls.
 Sizes reported are indicative of an adfluvial life history.
-Presence of resident populations has also been documented in the West Fork Klickitat River, Fish Lake Stream, Little Muddy Creek, Trappers Creek, Clearwater Creek, Two Lakes Stream, and an unnamed tributary to Fish Lake Stream (all within the West Fork Klickitat watershed).
+Presence of resident populations has also been documented in the West Fork Klickitat River, Fish Lake Stream, Little Muddy Creek, Trappers Creek, Clearwater Creek, Two Lakes Stream, and an unnamed tributary to Fish Lake Stream (all within the West Fork Klickitat watershed) (Byrne et al. 2001, Thiesfeld et al. 2002, Gray 2007).